joaomcteixeira/python-project-skeleton/README.rst

 Python Package Skeleton Template
 ================================

 This is a **project skeleton template** for a **Python project/library**.
 The repository intents to implement and explain the latest best practices in team software development, continuous integration and deployment.
+The repository simulates the implementation of a :code:`sampleproject`.

 You will find in the `project's documentation`_ all references that motivated the current configuration as well as detailed explanation on the different configuration files.